 Alignment requires periodic reflection, not rigid loyalty to past definitions.

-Mistake 3: Believing You Must Choose Between Wealth And Integrity
+Feeling Like You Have To Choose Between Money And Integrity

 This is a false choice.